kakuhiroshi/learnGit/readme.txt

 learn git
-creating a new branch is quick.
+creating a new branch is quick and simple.